-Her oldest son was now King Francis II at sixteen.
-Sickly and not terribly intelligent, Francis was easily dominated and influenced by his wife, young Mary Stuart, Queen of the Scots, and likewise, Mary was dominated by her powerful uncles who were apart of the Guise family of Lorraine.
+Her oldest son was now King Francis II.
+Just sixteen years old sickly and not terribly intelligent, Francis was easily dominated and influenced by his wife, Mary Stuart, Queen of the Scots.
+Likewise, Mary was dominated by her powerful uncles who were apart of the Guise family of Lorraine.
 But their dominance and Catherine’s eclipse ended when Francis II died in 1560.
+Historians are not sure the exact cause of his death, but it is known that he had a seriously infected ear.
 The crown was passed onto Francis’s brother and Mary Queen of Scots was sent packing back to Scotland, after her mother, Marie de Guise, who was ruling as regent, was murdered.

-Catherine alternately favored and persecuted each party.
+Catherine alternately favored each party when it benefited her most.
 When the Guises became too powerful, the head of the family was killed by an assassin.
 Catherine may have had a hand in his death: her comment was, “Behold the work of God.
 Those who wished to destroy me are dead.”
 When the Huguenots became too powerful, she tried to kidnap their leaders.

 Catherine, who believed all quarrels could be settled by a dynastic marriage, proposed a new truce with the Huguenots.
 Her daughter Marguerite would marry young Henri of Bourbon, King of Navarre, the titular King of the Huguenot cause, in the presence of Admiral de Coligny, their most respected leader.
 Although all good Catholics were scandalized and the Pope refused to consent to the marriage, Catherine promised the Huguenots would be safe, and they came to Paris for a royal wedding.